Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 The **Highlight Problems** button jumps to [ERROR] and [WARN ] lines in the log to alert you to irregularities.
 Repeatedly clicking the button will jump to the next problem.

 A **Save** button saves the information in the console window to a file.
 Generally this is not needed as most information is already saved automatically to a log file (see next section).

+The size of the window can be adjusted.